 Behavioral Counseling: We can provide advice regarding the correction of problems such as excessive barking, chewing, spraying, scratching, digging, house soiling and aggression.
 With any behavior problem, especially elimination problems, a medical problem must first be investigated and ruled out.
 For advanced behavior problems, we offer referral to a board certified veterinary behaviorist or a certified pet trainer.

-Dentistry: Our dental services include teeth cleaning and polishing, tooth extractions and minor oral surgery.
+Dentistry: Our dental services include digital dental x-ray, teeth cleaning and polishing, tooth extractions and minor oral surgery.
 We offer referral to a board certified veterinary dentist for complicated and advanced cases.

 Diagnostic and Therapeutic Services: Our hospital is equipped to provide diagnostic screenings and laser therapy services to care for your pets' complete health care needs.